 The Fire Roasted Tomato Chokha is a dish from the eastern state of Bihar (India) and is traditionally cooked on coals.
 There is something very comfortable and ancient about cooking on fire or the grill.
 The aromas wafting from the food touch evokes emotion and the flame kissed food tastes like something we have always known.
 While I love grilled lamb chops and tandoori chicken, I mostly gravitate towards cooking more vegetables on the grill.
 Fresh summer vegetables when grilled are really delicious in salads, salsas and chutneys.

-The Fire roasted tomato chokha or the ‘tamatar ka chokha’ as it is called in native language is made from freshly picked ripe tomatoes on open flames on the gas stove.
+The Fire roasted tomato chokha or the ‘tamatar ka chokha’ as it is called in Bihar is made from freshly picked ripe tomatoes on open flames on the gas stove.
 The smoky flavor of the sweet tomatoes, mixed in with cilantro, onions, chilies is earthy.
 It reminds you of a salsa and can be used as one.
 It’s an excellent side with dal–chawal (dal and rice).
 Adding in a papad will take the meal to the next level.

 How to Make Fire Roasted Tomato Chokha!

-Memorial Day BBQ and Picnic Favorites
+Some more Memorial Day BBQ and Picnic Favorites

 Cocktail